Unity-Technologies/terraform-google-http-ingress-internal/README.md

 given to hackers that hit your load balancer IP address using HTTPS but with some random hostname.
 This prevents the hackers from trivially being able to discover the hostname to use for further scanning/attack attempts.
-And `reject-honeypot` means requests that use the honeypot hostname will not even be routed to your Backend.
+And `exclude-honeypot` means requests that use the honeypot hostname will not even be routed to your Backend.

 The [certificate-map-simple module](